An exhibition, W.B. Yeats and his Muses, in the Special Collections Reading Room, James Joyce Library for public viewing.

 This exhibition is supported by a significant donation of WB Yeats materials, including manuscripts and rare printed editions to UCD by Joseph Hassett.
 UCD Library also wishes to acknowledge the deposit by the American Ireland Fund of valuable Yeats material.

 Joseph M. Hassett is a graduate of Harvard Law School and holds a PhD in Anglo-Irish Literature from University College Dublin.
-He practices law in Washington and writes and lectures extensively on literary subjects.
+He practices law in Washington, D.C. and writes and lectures extensively on literary subjects.
 The ideas reflected in this exhibition are discussed in his book W.B.Yeats and the Muses (Oxford University Press, 2010).

 W.B.
 Yeats and the Muses by Joseph M. Hassett